balmorelcommunity/pybalmorel/README.md

                        data=[[17e6, 20e6, 25e6],
                             [14e6, 17e6, 20e6]])

-# Fix the index format (in this case, adding the DEUSER set)
+# Fix the index format (in this case, append the DEUSER set to RRR)
 DE.body.index = DE.body.index + ' .
 RESE'

 # Save .inc file to path (will save as ./Balmorel/sc1/data/DE.inc)